DrewCarrie/quantum-draw-nexus/README.md

 selects a random encrypted index, and every participant can locally decrypt the winning entry without leaking any clear text to the blockchain.

+## Overview

+This project implements a fully encrypted lottery system using Zama's FHEVM technology.

 ## Key Capabilities

 - **Homomorphic participant storage** – participant names are turned into 64-bit fingerprints and stored as `euint64`